haarbj/Tether/README.md

 #### Function 3: Update_Reminder_Contact
 - This function updates the reminder schedule for a specific contact.
 It accesses the “reminder” table, “reminds” table, and “refers” table.
 - Input: userID, contactPhoneNumber, newReminderContent, newReminderFrequency, newReminderFormat
+- Steps:
   - (1) Query the "Refers" table using contactPhoneNumber to retrieve the associated ReminderID.
     ```
     SELECT ReminderID FROM refers WHERE contactPhoneNumber = ?;